daiqing150/gitskills/README.md

 # gitskillscreatin a new branch is quick.
-Creating a new branch is quick and SIMPLE.
+Creating a new branch is quick && SIMPLE.